Jhongilp/webrtc-challenge/README.md

   SDP contains the codec, source address, and timing information of audio and video.
 See [Anatomy of a WebRTC SDP](https://webrtchacks.com/sdp-anatomy/ "Anatomy of a WebRTC SDP").

 - ### ICE: Interactive Connectivity Establishment
-  Stablishing a connection between two peers is not as easier as regular server/client architecture.
+  Establishing a connection between two peers is not as easier as regular server/client architecture.
 Since WebRTC is about peer-to-peer (p2p) connection, there are some network challenges, mostly because the public IP that is required to make the p2p connection is not always available due to NAT routers.
-  ICE is a mechanism that used along with STUN and TURN servers allows to stablish a connection.
+  ICE is a mechanism that used along with STUN and TURN servers allows to establish a connection.

 ICE Candidate Types: